 Membership of HEP is membership of a system that commits to working together to improve all of its parts and to ensuring all children achieve the very best outcomes.
 Any offer can be built around your school/s, reflecting your context and your strategic priorities

 It is central to the founding principles of HEP that we know our member schools well, shaping our work and support so schools are able to move rapidly through their journey to provide and sustain exceptional provision and outcomes for children.
 Each school and setting is allocated an Improvement Partner (IP) who will primarily provide external challenge and support, they will also be the link for the school in accessing additional aspects of the core offer and brokering any additional support that a school feels it may need.
-Whilst each school has its allocated IP schools can access the skills and expertise of the IP team through its allocated time or by additional time purchased.
+While each school has its allocated IP, schools can access the skills and expertise of the IP team through its allocated time or by additional time purchased.

-Our IP team comprises of a small team of central staff and a number of contractor IPs who have been specifically recruited to ensure there is a wide ranging skill set to meet the needs of our schools and support leadership in the system as a whole.
+Our IP team consists of a small team of central staff and a number of contractor IPs who have been specifically recruited to ensure there is a wide ranging skill set to meet the needs of our schools and support leadership in the system as a whole.

 IPs will offer to their schools: